hunghuynh1110/Alzheimers-MRI-ConvNext/README.md

 - The model was trained on the ADNI dataset using PyTorch framework.
 The model was trained for 400 epochs with early stopping based on validation loss to prevent overfitting.
 - The AdamW optimizer was used to improve training stability and reduce overfitting through weight decay.
 Regularization schemes such as Label Smoothing [[6]](#label-smoothing) and Drop Path [[3]](#drop-path) were used to improve generalization.
-- Schedule CutMix and MixUp were also used during training to help preven overfitting and increase overall generalization [[8]](#schedule-cutmix-mixup)
+- Schedule CutMix and MixUp were also used during training to help prevent overfitting and increase overall generalization [[8]](#schedule-cutmix-mixup)

 #### Stochastic Weight Averaging (SWA)